Cup-bearer: In Greek myth

 Hêbê's role of cup bearer ended when she was then replaced by Ganymede.
 She then married the deified hero Heracles, who joined Hêbê among the gods and goddesses and started a family.

+Hephaestus, Hermes, Iris, and Athena have all been depicted as cupbearers at various points in time.
+Hephaestus poured nectar for his mother Hera and the other gods in the Iliad.
+Hermes poured ambrosia for the wedding of Peleus and Thetis in the poems of Sappho.
+Iris poured wine for Hera across various artistic representations.
+And Athena may have done so in the works of Bacchylides.

-The Roman gods are also closely related to Greek mythology, with the Roman goddess of youth Juventas being the counterpart to Greek Hêbê.
+The Roman gods are also closely related to Greek mythology, with the Roman goddess of youth Juventas being the counterpart to Greek Hebe.

-Cup-bearers in Byzantium
+In Byzantium

-Cup-bearers as palatine officers in Visigothic Spain
+As palatine officers in Visigothic Spain

 One of the palatine officers who was in the service of the Visigothic kings was called Comes Scanciorum, or "Count of the Cup-bearers."
 The count headed the scancia (singular scancium), which in English would be called cellars or buttery and in French échansonnerie, which is a cognate to the Latinized Gothic term used in Spain.
 The count would have poured the king's wine or drink personally while the other cup-bearers served other distinguished guests at the royal table.

-Cup-bearers as a Great Office in the Holy Roman Empire
+As a Great Office in the Holy Roman Empire

+Schenk or Schenck (Latin pincerna), also Mundschenk, was originally a Germanic court office and was associated, among other things, with the supervision of the court wine cellars and vineyards.
 The King of Bohemia ranked as Arch-Cupbearer of the Holy Roman Empire.
 His duties were normally performed only during coronations.
 At other times, the Count of Limpurg and, after 1714, Count of Althann served as cupbearers for the Emperor.

-Cup bearers in Anglo-Saxon England
+In Anglo-Saxon England

 The office of butler or cup-bearer (pincerna in Medieval Latin) in Anglo-Saxon England was occupied by aristocrats who were in charge of drinks at royal feasts.
 In the tenth and eleventh centuries they were appointed from among the thegns, the third rank of nobles, after the king and ealdormen.

-Cup-bearer in Shakespeare
+In Shakespeare

-Camillo in The Winter's Tale is cupbearer to Leontes, King of Sicily, and Polixenes, King of Bohemia.
-When Leontes becomes convinced of his wife Hermione's infidelity with Polixenes, he entreats Camillo to use his privileged position as his cupbearer to poison Polixenes:
+Camillo in The Winter's Tale is cup-bearer to Leontes, King of Sicily, and Polixenes, King of Bohemia.
+When Leontes becomes convinced of his wife Hermione's infidelity with Polixenes, he entreats Camillo to use his privileged position as his cup-bearer to poison Polixenes: